Campaign of the Month: June 2014

 Dumassas – Periphery Colony World

-One of the first major worlds settled during the expansion of the Taurian Concordat prior to the Reunification War, Dumassas was one of the oldest colonies in the region.
+One of the first major worlds settled during the expansion of the Taurian Concordat prior to the Reunification War, Dumassas was one of the oldest colony systems in the region.
 Today, isolated from its parent nation, the planet has developed into a hotbed of dissent and rebellious, independent people.
+The recent repair of the system’s HPG has brought it, however, once more into the attention of the Inner Sphere.

 Political Ruler : Disputed – N/A